shashwat-9/OCP-JAVA/src/Chapter22_Concurrency_Part_I/ThreadLifeCycle.md

 ##### Thread coordination
-- The methods wait(), notify()/notifyAll() are used for low-level thread coordination, are error-prone and difficult to get right and should be avoided in favour of the high-level concurrency support provided by the java.util.concurrent package.
+- The methods wait(), notify()/notifyAll() are used for low-level thread coordination, are error-prone and challenging to get right and should be avoided in favor of the high-level concurrency support provided by the java.util.concurrent package.
 - Waiting and notifying provides coordination between threads that synchronize on the same object - also called data access synchronization.
-These methods are inherited by all Objects.
+All Objects inherit these methods.
-- These methods can only be executed on an object whose lock the thread holds,(i.e. in synchronized code), otherwise the call will result in __IllegalMonitorStateException__ .
+- These methods can only be executed on an object whose lock the thread holds,(i.e. in synchronized code), otherwise the call will result in __IllegalMonitorStateException__.
+- The object releases the lock of the object and transits itself into WAITING or TIMED_WAITING, based on whether wait() or wait(time) is called.
 ```
    final void wait(long timeout) throws InterruptedException
    final void wait(long timeout, int nanos) throws InterruptedException